FCPercival/PingTool/README.md

  with the intention to have a real-time feedback of their ping.
  This tool is especially useful for people having a poor on unstable internet connection.

+ If you want only the executable, you an find it under Compiled.

 Coded in Java and JavaFX.